Trump, Kim Jong Un and a global divide

 newsletters in your inbox

 The North wants to negotiate directly with Washington and not with others.
-It belittled the role of Japan and South Korea, neighbours heavily guarded by the US military.
-Newly elected South Korean President Moon Jae-in offered a stick and carrot approach, but it will likely fail, as it did with his predecessors and also Japan.
+It belittled the roles of Japan and South Korea, neighbours heavily guarded by the US military.
+Newly elected South Korean President Moon Jae In offered a stick- and-carrot approach, but it will likely fail, as it did with his predecessors and also Japan.

-Trump and Kim are desperate for recognition of their leadership in their own nations.
+Mr Trump and Mr Kim are desperate for recognition of their leadership in their own nations.

 Editorial